-We write this Crash Guide as victims of bike crashes and cycling lawyers who represent hundreds of cyclists who have been involved in all manner of crashes:
+We write this Crash Guide as victims of bike crashes and cycling lawyers who represent hundreds of injured cyclists who have been involved in all manner of crashes:

 Obstructed Bike Lanes

 And sadly, more...

 Of course, your bike crash will be unique, as will your injuries.
 Here is a step by step of what you should try to do if you are involved in a bike crash*: